-The Principal or Chief Administrator may discharge an employee during the probationary period and shall notify the Office of Labor and Employee Relations.
-Failure of the Principal or Chief Administrator to provide notification to the Office of

-Human Resources shall not affect the termination.
+The Principal or Chief Administrator may discharge an employee during the probationary period and shall notify the Office of the Office of Employee Engagement Labor and Employee Relations.
+Failure of the Principal or Chief Administrator to provide notification to the Office of Employee Engagement Human Resources shall not affect the termination.
 Probationary employees have no right to their position.
 Accordingly, the Principal or Chief Administrator has the right to discharge a probationary employee with or without cause, notice being given, or an opportunity to be heard.